 Antoni is a recipient of the 2014 Anonymous Was A Woman, the 2014 Project Grant (in collaboration with the Fabric Workshop and Museum), The Pew Center of Arts & Heritage, Philadelphia, PA; the 2012 Creative Capital Grant; the 2011 John Simon Guggenheim Memorial Foundation Award; the 2004 Artes Mundi, Wales International Visual Art Prize (nominee); the 1999 New Media Award, ICA Boston, MA; the 1999 Larry Aldrich Foundation Award; the 1998 MacArthur Fellowship; the 1998 Joan Mitchell Foundation, Inc. Painting and Sculpture Grant; and the 1996 IMMA Glen Dimplex Artists Award.

-Selected public collections include Astrup Fearnley Museet for Moderne Kunst, Oslo, Norway; Art Institute of Chicago, Chicago, IL; Guggenheim Museum, New York, NY; Hirshhorn Museum and Sculpture Garden, Washington DC; The Israel Museum, Jerusalem, Israel; Magasin 3 Stockholm Konsthall, Stockholm, Sweden; MoMA, New York, NY; The Museum of Contemporary Art, Los Angeles, CA; Sammlung Goetz, Munich, Germany; The San Francisco Museum of Modern Art, San Francisco, CA; The New Museum, New York, NY; and The Whitney Museum of American Art, New York.
+Selected public collections include Astrup Fearnley Museet for Moderne Kunst, Oslo, Norway; Art Institute of Chicago, Chicago, IL; Guggenheim Museum, New York, NY; Hirshhorn Museum and Sculpture Garden, Washington DC; The Israel Museum, Jerusalem, Israel; Magasin 3 Stockholm Konsthall, Stockholm, Sweden; The MET, New York, NY; MoMA, New York, NY; The Museum of Contemporary Art, Los Angeles, CA; Sammlung Goetz, Munich, Germany; The San Francisco Museum of Modern Art, San Francisco, CA; The New Museum,

 When invited to create a retrospective of her sculptural works, Janine Antoni preferred to ask herself what her works would look like when interpreted by other artists and translated into movement.
 Together with the choreographers Anna Halprin and Stephen Petronio, Antoni created unique performance artworks whose main focus is corporeality, revealing the enormous potential that lies in the combination of sculpture and dance.
 Published in cooperation with the Fabric Workshop and Museum, Philadelphia, and featuring critical essays by a diverse array of writers and art theorists—including feminist philosopher Hélène Cixous—ALLY shows how these artists have worked together to create a new pictorial language.